-Even with the extra time we have during lockdown, it can be hard to concentrate on a book in its entirety.
-These books are made for one sitting and just as good a read.
+Even with the extra time we have on our hands, it can be hard to concentrate on a book in its entirety.
+These books are made for one sitting and are just as good a read.

 When it comes to a good story, it needn't be a long-winded tale; it can be snappy, a bite-sized story packed with drama, humour and unexpected plot twists — as good as any long read.
 Here's our pick of five of the best, all short and so, so memorable.